CSSLabNKU/LeakyAutofill-Artifact/Code/README.md

 This experiment examines whether Chrome browser-based password manager will autofill sensitive data into hidden sensitive fields in web forms.
 In this case, the concealment techniques directly apply to the `<input>` elements.
 We have added some tested data in the Chrome browser, including identity information, credentials of the tested account, and credit card.
 We start Selenium with this profile to facilitate the testing.

-However, in this case, Selenium opens the webpage and initially focuses on the address bar, which hinders the activation of the password manager [[Reference Link]](https://issues.chromium.org/issues/42320236).
-Therefore, testers need to click one blank part on the webpage after landing on the [home page](https://leakyautofill.github.io), effectively removing the highlights in the address bar.
+However, in this case, Selenium opens the webpage and initially focuses on the address bar, which hinders the activation of the password manager [Reference Link](https://issues.chromium.org/issues/42320236).
+Therefore, testers need to click one blank part on the webpage after landing on the home page https://leakyautofill.github.io, effectively removing the highlights in the address bar.
 This action allows for observing the autofill process, mainly checking if the information is auto-filled in the first form.
 At this juncture, we recommend moving the mouse cursor outside the virtual machine, enabling our tool to function as expected.

 We need to run the following scripts, with the manual process repeated for each iteration, taking approximately three minutes per run.
 Specific steps are as follows:

 Under the above directories: `C:\Users\artifact\Desktop\Artifact\,` open `windows command line,` and run the following instructions, respectively.

 **[Read before running the following scripts]**
 When running each command, testers need to click the webpage to make Selenium's focus back to the webpage (not the address bar).
 We suggest the testers move the mouse cursor outside the browser or virtual machine.
-After around three minutes for each test, we could obtain the results in `[Artifact\Code\results\chrome\]`, corresponding to the results in Table 2 (row Chrome).
+After around three minutes for each test, we could obtain the results in `[Artifact\Code\results\chrome\],` corresponding to the results in Table 2 (row Chrome).
 The expected result is that the produced results are the same as the results in Table 2.

 ```cmd
 powershell.exe -ExecutionPolicy Bypass -File "./chrome_login.ps1"